Noticed some excessive watery discharge that you’re not sure about?

 There is no single type of vaginal discharge that indicates pregnancy ‒ the best indicator of pregnancy is a pregnancy test.

-But if you notice any changes in your pregnancy, that could well be a sign.
+But if you notice any changes in your discharge, that could well be a sign.

 And if you don’t notice any difference from your normal discharge, don’t fret, because that could still be an early sign of pregnancy.